Maria-cpp/chatbot/README.md

 # chatbot

 This project involves creating and deploying a chatbot using Docker.
-The chatbot is built with the GPT-4 architecture and is designed to assist with various tasks and queries.
+The chatbot is built with the Gemini architecture and is designed to assist with various tasks and queries.

 Table of Contents
 Project Overview